NativeScript/workshop/docs/chapters/chapter4.md

 #### Step 2

 Now it is time to add routes for the `Red` and `RGB` components.
-Update the childern of the `color` route, so that:
+Update the children of the `color` route, so that:

  * `'color/red'` path will navigate to `RedComponent` - you can see how this is done for the `blue` example,
  * `'color/rgb'` + `rgb` (as a parameter) path will navigate to `RGBComponent` while passing the `rgb` parameter